Tiny-Earth/DemoSite/site/src/structure.md

 ## Course Structure in Practice

-To help you structure your course in practice, several course planning tools exist.
-For example, [we have provided our own recommended course planning tool that aligns with this course's content](https://docs.google.com/document/d/e/2PACX-1vSt1EQJQim8Mgf7HQrq0BLC4ZKDk3N0mFamRnMcb7a2I35Dv-mhceoVYh4ZALbV9wIMNY1KpiLhoLLj/pub).
+To help you structure your course in practice, several course maps exist.
+For example, [we have provided our own recommended course map that aligns with this course's content](https://docs.google.com/document/d/e/2PACX-1vSt1EQJQim8Mgf7HQrq0BLC4ZKDk3N0mFamRnMcb7a2I35Dv-mhceoVYh4ZALbV9wIMNY1KpiLhoLLj/pub).

-There are also other course planning tools published by, for example:
+There are also other course maps published by, for example:

 - [University of Wisconsin-Madison](https://idc.ls.wisc.edu/course-design-templates/)
 - [Virginia Tech](https://vtechworks.lib.vt.edu/server/api/core/bitstreams/0f64ad16-ae86-46e7-acd0-b7a77864b093/content)
 - [UC Berkeley](https://dls.berkeley.edu/services/course-design-tools/digital-pedagogy-resources/use-course-map-design-your-course)

-Some general tips for working with a course planning tool:
+Some general tips for working with a course map:

 - Start, as backward design suggests, by identifying what students will understand (learning objectives).
 - Be intentional about where you can incorporate active and inclusive learning practices.